activitystream/slate/source/includes/as-api/_aspects.md

-description | String | Text description of the "line item" (summary) dimensions | MAP | MAP containing additional dimensions for analytics properties | JSON | JSON containing customer specific information
+description | String | Text description of the "line item" (summary) dimensions | MAP | MAP containing additional dimensions for analytics properties | JSON | JSON containing customer specific information currency | String | The currency for the amounts (defaults to the value in the locale aspect)
 \_total | Double | N/A
 \_fees | Double | N/A
 \_tax | Double | N/A